Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Real Data Analyses

-During the 18 years of the study period (2002-2019), there were a total of \mbox{79 141} pancreatic cancer cases and \mbox{71 572} deaths, and \mbox{97 283} leukaemia cases and \mbox{45 768} deaths in Great Britain.
-Figure~\ref{fig2} shows the geographical patterns of crude incidence and mortality rates per \mbox{100 000} inhabitants for both cancer locations.
+During the 18 years of the study period (2002-2019), there were a total of \mbox{79 141} pancreatic cancer cases and \mbox{71 572} deaths, and \mbox{97 283} leukaemia cases and \mbox{45 768} deaths in Great Britain. \autoref{fig2} shows the geographical patterns of crude incidence and mortality rates per \mbox{100 000} inhabitants for both cancer locations.
 The spatial patterns of pancreatic cancer incidence and mortality are very similar.
 The crude rates move between 8 and 22 cases or deaths per \mbox{100 000} inhabitants.
 In general, the highest crude rates are found in the southern coastal areas of England and Wales, with the exception of the most westerly islands of Scotland, where very high rates are observed for both incidence and mortality.
 In contrast, areas in the central and northeastern parts of Great Britain have the lowest incidence and mortality rates.
-On the contrary, leukaemia exhibits crude incidence rates ranging from 11 to 27 cases per \mbox{100 000} inhabitants, along with mortality rates ranging from 5 to 13 deaths per \mbox{100 000} inhabitants.
-Figure~\ref{fig2} illustrates regional disparities in these rate values.
+On the contrary, leukaemia exhibits crude incidence rates ranging from 11 to 27 cases per \mbox{100 000} inhabitants, along with mortality rates ranging from 5 to 13 deaths per \mbox{100 000} inhabitants. \autoref{fig2} illustrates regional disparities in these rate values.
 Notably, elevated rates are observed in Wales, whereas Scotland generally exhibits lower rates, with the exception of the two regions bordering England, where higher rates are observed.
 In England, higher rates are observed in coastal areas, while the lowest rates are concentrated in two specific locations near London and Manchester.

-Figure~\ref{fig3} displays the temporal trend of crude incidence and mortality rates per \mbox{100 000} inhabitants during the study period, computed in biennial intervals.
+\autoref{fig3} displays the temporal trend of crude incidence and mortality rates per \mbox{100 000} inhabitants during the study period, computed in biennial intervals.
 We observe that for pancreatic cancer, both incidence and mortality rates have shown an upward trend over time.
-In the initial years, the growth of both rates is similar, but as time progresses, the increase in incidence surpasses that of mortality.
-Conversely, in the case of leukaemia, we observe a linear growth in incidence until 2010-2011, followed by a pattern resembling an inverted U-shape, with the highest rates recorded in 2014-2015.
+Conversely, in the case of leukaemia, we observe a predominantly linear growth in incidence until 2010-2011, followed by a pattern resembling an inverted U-shape.
 However, the mortality rate for leukaemia remains relatively stable throughout the study period.